KunalD09/vsdpdworkshop/README.md

-# Physical Design workshop using OpenLane/Sky130
+# Physical Design workshop using OpenLane tool flow/Sky130A PDK

 # Table of Contents